Mae La Sub-district, Tha Song Yang District, Tak Province

 Introduction and History

-Due to its size, Mae La has a wide range of educational opportunities and is considered a centre of study for refugees, so the current population includes a few thousand students who come to study in the camp (some from other camps, but most students come from Burma/Myanmar).
-They are registered only as temporary inhabitants.
+Due to its size, Mae La has a wide range of educational opportunities and is considered a centre of study for refugees.
+The current population includes a few thousand students from other camps as well as from Burma/Myanmar who are registered as temporary inhabitants.

-Since 2008 mobile phone coverage has been available to the camp, and this has also facilitated privately-run Internet services in the community.
+Since 2008 mobile phone coverage has been available at the site; this has facilitated privately-run Internet services and other business activities in the community.

 A year later, the camp was connected to the mains electricity grid.
-The camp office and most health, education and social centres, as well as a number of households now have access to 24 hour-a-day electricity.
+The camp office and most health, education and social centres, as well as a number of households, now have access to constant electricity.